dougbtv/dougbtv.github.io/_posts/2017-12-19-multus-crd.markdown

 Here you can see it shows both the `10.` network for flannel (net0), and the `192.168.1.0/24` network for the macvlan plugin (eth0).

 Thanks for giving it a try!
-If you run into any issues, make sure to post 'em on the issues for the [kube-centos-ansible github](https://github.com/redhat-nfvpe/kube-centos-ansible), or, if they're multus specific (and not setup specific) to [Multus CNI](https://github.com/Intel-Corp/multus-cni) repo.
+If you run into any issues, make sure to post 'em on the issues for the [kube-ansible github](https://github.com/redhat-nfvpe/kube-ansible), or, if they're multus specific (and not setup specific) to [Multus CNI](https://github.com/Intel-Corp/multus-cni) repo.